← Back to work

 Feedback system before

-After - three types with defined behaviour and real copy
+After - feedback types with variants, timing, sentiment and real copy

 game panel deepdive